Malawi Hawk Care Guide: The Dive-Bombing Predator of Lake Malawi

 Maintain a harem of 1 male to at least 3 females.
 Provide plenty of cover so females can escape the male’s attention, as he may harass females that aren’t ready to spawn.
 Before spawning, the male digs a shallow pit in the sand and displays intensely, showing his best blue-green coloration with orange fins to attract a receptive female.

-Spawning follows the standard Malawi mouthbrooder pattern — the pair circles each other over the spawning pit, with the female laying eggs that she picks up in her mouth.
+Spawning follows the standard Malawi mouthbrooder pattern.
+The pair circles each other over the spawning pit, with the female laying eggs that she picks up in her mouth.
 The male presents his egg spots, and the female collects milt to fertilize the eggs inside her buccal cavity.

 Getting females into breeding condition can be more challenging than with many other Malawi cichlids.
 Two feedings per day with occasional live food treats helps condition them.
-Patience is key — this species doesn’t spawn on a predictable schedule.
+Patience is key.
+This species doesn’t spawn on a predictable schedule.

 Mouthbrooding & Fry Care